softwareguru/airflowsummit-website/content/faq/_index.md

 ### Do I need a visa to travel to Canada?

 Canada is not only an amazing place for leisure it’s also an awesome place for the tech industry.
-Besides, it makes reuniting the community way easier since a lot of countries don’t need a visa to travel to Canada, instead you can apply for an eTA.
+Besides, it makes reuniting the community way easier since a lot of countries don’t need a visa to travel to Canada, instead you can apply for an eTA (Electronic Travel Authorization).

 Take a look at the detailed info [here.](https://docs.google.com/document/d/14xciq5j0i2O_Sx9KAah6u5IV2brSHCst8jyppdBgLfQ/edit#)